-For example, with the example configuration above, if an entity called ‘light.master_bedroom_dimmer’ is turned on, this component will publish
+For example, with the example configuration above, if an entity called ‘light.master_bedroom_dimmer’ is turned on, this integration will publish

 If that entity also has an attribute called

-brightness, the component will also publish the value of that attribute to
+brightness, the integration will also publish the value of that attribute to

 All states and attributes are passed through JSON serialization before publishing.
 Please note that this causes strings to be quoted (e.g., the string ‘on’ will be published as ‘“on”’).
 You can access the JSON deserialized values (as well as unquoted strings) at many places by using

 The last_updated and last_changed values for the entity will be published to